Ballet comique in two acts

 Until 2018, Harlequinade had been primarily presented in two versions.
 In 1975, Pyotr Gusev staged his own version of Harlequinade in one act for the Maly/Mikhailovsky Ballet.
 This Harlequinade was performed many times throughout the 1990s and was even filmed on two occasions – the first was produced by the BBC in 1978 for their programme An Evening with the Russian Ballet.
 The second was in 1991 when the Maly/Mikhailovsky Ballet gave a rare performance of the ballet at the Mariinsky Theatre.
 Gusev’s Harlequinade is often performed today by various companies and schools around the world.

 In 1954, George Balanchine choreographed his famous Harlequinade Pas de deux for Maria Tallchief and André Eglevsky.
 In 1965, in honour of the ballet’s 65th anniversary, Balanchine choreographed and staged his own version of the full-length ballet for the New York City Ballet, in which he included his 1954 pas de deux.
-Petipa’s Harlequinade was a ballet that Balanchine knew very well, as he had danced in it when he was a student at the Imperial Ballet School.
-He based his own version on his personal recollections of Petipa’s production.
-In 1954, Balanchine had choreographed his famous Harlequinade Pas de deux for Maria Tallchief and André Eglevsky and he later added this pas de deux to his staging of the full-length ballet.
+Petipa’s Harlequinade was a ballet that Balanchine knew very well, as he had danced in it when he was a student at the Imperial Ballet School and he based his own version on his personal recollections of Petipa’s production.
 Balanchine’s Harlequinade had its world première on the 4th February 1965 at the New York State Theater with Edward Villella as Harlequin, Patricia McBride as Columbine, Deni Lamont as Pierrot and Suki Schorer as Pierrette.
 In 1971, Balanchine revived the ballet in an expanded edition with the use of the full score and added new roles for twenty-four adults and twenty-four children.
 Balanchine’s Harlequinade remains a prominent member of the New York City Ballet’s repertoire today.